redhat-developer/gitops-operator/docs/dex_config_guidance.md

 #### Default access

-For versions upto and not including v1.10,
+For versions up to and not including v1.10,

 - any user (except `kube:admin`) logged into Argo CD using Dex will be a **read-only** user by default.